getdevgen/devgen/README.md

 ## Download Early Access Chrome Extension

 To download the early access version of the Devgen Chrome extension, please check the "Releases" section of this repository.
+1. enable the developer mode for chrome
+2. download the latest release from https://github.com/getdevgen/devgen/releases/download/v0.1.0/devgen-0.1.0-chrome.zip
+3. unzip the package
+4. go to the "Manage Extensions" of chrome and click the "load unpacked"  to load the devgen-0.1-0-chrome folder

 ## Stay Updated